-Friday Harbor is located on beautiful San Juan Island, is a walkable historic seaport village surrounded by spectacular mountain and marine views.
+The Town of Friday Harbor, San Juan Island, is a walkable historic seaport village surrounded by spectacular mountain and marine views.
 With a natural grandeur that combines salty breezes, vibrant blue water, pebbled beaches and fragrant woods, it is a rare, unspoiled retreat ideal for outdoor adventurers, wildlife enthusiasts and history buffs alike.
 Friday Harbor, an antidote to city life, is a small, well-preserved community.

 One often-asked question is how Friday Harbor was named.
 The story goes that a ship’s captain was shouting to shore “what bay is this?” and hearing the reply of “Friday” in response to the misheard question “what day is this?”
 Hence it is always Friday in Friday Harbor!